pydantic/pydantic/docs/index.md

 {!.version.md!}

-Data validation and settings management using python type annotations.
+Data validation and settings management using Python type annotations.

 *pydantic* enforces type hints at runtime, and provides user friendly errors when data is invalid.

-Define how data should be in pure, canonical python; validate it with *pydantic*.
+Define how data should be in pure, canonical Python; validate it with *pydantic*.

 ## Sponsors